 Sony XEL-1: The world's first OLED TV

-The XEL-1 was a small TV (11"), and very expensive (around 2,500$).
-Sony actually regarded it as a prototype - but one that can be bought.
+The XEL-1 was a small TV (11") - and very expensive (around 2,500$).
+Sony actually regarded it as a prototype - but one that the company decided to ship.
 They only made around a thousand XEL-1 sets a month until the XEL-1 was discontinued in February 2010.

-Most people that see the XEL-1 are amazed by the picture quality and the great contrast.
-Obviously the small size is disappointing, but we have to remember that it's just the first OLED TV, and larger ones will follow soon.
-Displaysearch claims that the XEL-1 lifetime is only 17,000 hours (till the display is half as bright as a new one) - while Sony claims the real lifetime is 30,000.
+The XEL-1 was said to have an excellent picture quality - especially great contrast (true blacks).
+Obviously the small size was a disappointment, but again this was not truly a commercial product.
+Displaysearch estimated that the XEL-1 lifetime is only 17,000 hours (till the display is half as bright as a new one) - while Sony said that the lifetime is 30,000 hours.

 Current Sony OLED TVs

 Sony scrapped its own OLED TV panel production process many years ago, but the company does produce OLED TVs today - using panels produced by LG Display.